 We are Trust Counsel – Our name says it all.
 We are specialists.
 We practice only the areas of family wealth succession: Estate Planning, Asset Protection, Business Succession, and Probate.
 We know what we are doing.
 We love what we are doing.
 We believe in what we are doing.

 Actually, we are over-qualified.
-Two or our attorneys are Certified Public Accountants (CPA) and two of our attorneys also earned the Masters in Law (LLM) degree in Taxation after finishing their Juris Doctor.
-One of our attorneys is certified expert in estate planning, trust, and probate law by the Florida Bar and rated “AV” by the Martindale-Hubbell Law Directory (the highest rating of skill and ethics).
-Several of our attorneys have been designated “Super Lawyers,” Super Lawyers Rising Star in the areas of Estate Planning which is a designation only awarded to the top 2.5% of attorneys in the area as selected by their peers.
-We are one firm, but we have many solutions – and we always put our client’s first.
+Two or our attorneys are Certified Public Accountants (CPA) and two of our attorneys also earned their Masters in Law (LLM) degree in Taxation after finishing their Juris Doctor.
+One of our attorneys is a certified expert in estate planning, trust, and probate law by the Florida Bar and was rated “AV” by the Martindale-Hubbell Law Directory (the highest rating of skill and ethics).
+Several of our attorneys have been designated “Super Lawyers,” and have been commended as Super Lawyer Rising Stars in the area of Estate Planning, which is a designation only awarded to the top 2.5% of attorneys in their area, as selected by their peers.
+We are one firm, but we have many solutions – and we always put our clients first.

 We are Different

 We do things differently.
 Our unique approach, plain English advice, and fixed fee arrangements set us apart from other lawyers you have worked with in the past.
 Let us prove it to you.

 We get to know you and your family…really!

 All lawyers’ estate planning questionnaires ask about family members and assets – but we dive deeper.
 The more we know and understand your family, the better.
 We know that being a “counselor at law” is much more than simply giving legal and tax advice – it is only after we understand your family’s circumstances and dynamics that we can devise a plan to deal with those issues in a tax-efficient way.
 We have many years of experience dealing with difficulties created by multi-generational planning and we are not afraid to ask you the hard questions.
 This is possibly the most important aspect of our job.